TrossenRobotics/interbotix_xslocobots_docs/docs/ros_interface/ros1/software_setup.rst

     kobuki

 If using the Create® 3 as a base, use the below command to ping the base to ensure that your network is properly configured to use the 192.168.186.2 to connect to the base.
+The base must be turned on and its Ethernet cable should be plugged into the NUC.

 .. code-block:: console